The Cost of Filing Bankruptcy

 Before you can file your case, you must take an on-line course.
 That course generally last a few hours, and prices range anywhere from free to $30, depending on the company used.

 Part of the cost to file bankruptcy at the legal fees.
-Most lawyers in this area charge between $700 and $1500 for the legal work on the case which includes the consultations, meeting, petition preparation and review, and attendance at the 341 Meeting of Creditors.
+Most lawyers in this area charge between $700 and $1500 for the legal work, which includes the consultations, meeting, petition preparation and review, and attendance at the 341 Meeting of Creditors.

 These are generally free.
 Why?
-Because any quality attorney should want to speak with you first to determine if they can even help at all, This is to establish not only an attorney client relationship, but also to determine if they can provide the service you are in need of.
+Because any quality attorney should want to speak with you first to determine if they can even help at all.
+This is to establish not only an attorney client relationship, but also to determine if they can provide the services needed.
 Most importantly, at that meeting, you’ll learn the total cost to file bankruptcy.
 Often, people seeking information will ask me if I offer a free initial consultation.
 I explain to them that “this consultation is as important to me as it is to them, and I would not charge my time there, well, as long as the don’t charge me for theirs”.